OmarMiniesy/MiniawyManager/README.md

 -N <name>: Searches for the process with the name provided
 -O: Prints the overall system information and consumption -K <pid>: Kills the process with the pid provided
--cP <pid> <priority>: Changes the priority of the process with the pid provided to the priority provided
+-KR <pid>: Kills the process with the pid provided and all its children recursively -cP <pid> <priority>: Changes the priority of the process with the pid provided to the priority provided
 -H: Prints the help menu
 ```